chrishoy/EventSourcing-Marten-WebApi/README.md

 ## Event Sourcing using Marten and PostgreSQL
-Simpler example of how to use Marten for event sourcing with projections.
+Simple example of how to use Marten for event sourcing with projections.